Lukasye/ds_project_ws2223_group3/README.md

 <b>13.01.2023:</b> Added election functions!
 Start to look better!
 <b>14.01.2023:</b> Fixed bugs in election and broadcasts.
 The subnet mask now is functioning on windows, test still need on linux pc.<br>
 <b>15.01.2023:</b> Supplementary coding for gms and gts.
 Tested reliable ordered  multicast.
 Various bugs fixed.<br>
 <b>16.01.2023:</b> merge some of the functions.
 Try to implement byzantine agreement part.
-Add return value function for the remote method invocation and add new multicast send wit hresponse messages.<br>
+Add return value function for the remote method invocation and add new multicast send wit response messages.<br>
+<b>18.01.2023:</b> I am soooo stupid.
+Until today's lecture i realized that the multicast that i've used is group_unicast.
+So, I corrected it.
+Now we have the right one.
+And updated the RMI methode to and add some comments.<br>
 ### TODO<br>
 1. election failure model
 2. error handling (extremely important). especially udp_send() function